Thenemex/WitchingGadgets-Patched/README.md

 - Removed the prefixes "WG_" and "item.WG_" in front of item IDs
 - Switching from official Witching Gagdets to this one will automatically remap the already existing items in your world and won't delete them !
 - Removed all "[WG]" prefix in front of research descriptions
+- Made the coloring of Bag of Tricks more intense
 ### Helpers :
 - Thanks to setokaiba218, for finding the main solution for patching the Bag of Tricks !
 - Thanks to neverwindy for translating the mod in Russian ! (ru_RU)